kumahq/kuma/docs/madr/decisions/028-meshhttproute-as-targetref.md

 - Implement `sectionName` straightaway

 #### Decision Outcome

-Chosen option: allow referencing individual rules in the future with `sectionName`

 Single MeshHTTPRoute policy can have lots of rules, but thanks to the fact that new policies are mergeable it's not that difficult to split single MeshHTTPRoute into multiple policies.
 Smaller MeshHTTPRoutes are more manageable